kizniche/ttn-tracker/README.md

 ### Features

  - Multiple map layers, including topology, streets, and satellite ([Bing API key](https://www.bingmapsportal.com) required for satellite)
+ - Automatically acquires new data and adds markers to the map
+ - Tracking tool to use device GPS to place marker of current position (and direction) on map
+ - SSL/HTTPS (required for location tracking)
  - Measuring tool for measure distances between points
- - Map stays focused on the same point across page refreshes (refreshing adds new data points to the map)
+ - Map stays focused on the same point across page refreshes
  - Clicking gateway or data point markers pops up information about them

 ### TODO